Claudiu Niculescu: Second spell at Dinamo

 In the 2006–07 season under coach Mircea Rednic, Niculescu won another championship title with Dinamo and became the top-scorer of the league with 18 goals, four of which were scored in a 4–1 win over rivals Rapid București and two in a 4–2 derby victory against Steaua.
+In the first half of that season, Niculescu, Dănciulescu, and Ionel Ganea were part of a rotation system imposed by Rednic, as they were all prolific strikers but only two could start in any given match.
 Niculescu scored eight goals in the 2006–07 UEFA Cup, being the second-highest scorer in the competition, having three fewer goals than Espanyol's Walter Pandiani.
 Four of these goals came in the group stage against Beşiktaş, Club Brugge, and a double in a 2–1 victory against Bayer Leverkusen that earned him a grade 10 in the Gazeta Sporturilor newspaper.
 His performance helped The Red Dogs reach the round of 32, where they were eliminated by Benfica.
 In the following season, Dinamo aimed to reach the Champions League group stage, with Niculescu playing in both legs of the third qualifying round against Lazio Roma, which was lost with 4–2 on aggregate.

 MSV Duisburg and Omonia

-In January 2008, Niculescu was transferred from Dinamo to MSV Duisburg for €700,000, where he was wanted by coach Rudi Bommer, being teammates with fellow Romanians Mihai Tararache and Iulian Filipescu.
+In January 2008, Niculescu was transferred from Dinamo to MSV Duisburg for €700,000, where he was wanted by coach Rudi Bommer and became teammates with fellow Romanians Mihai Tararache and Iulian Filipescu.
 He made his Bundesliga debut on 2 February, providing an assist for Tobias Willi in a 3–3 draw against Borussia Dortmund.
 He played 15 league matches in which he scored four goals against VfL Wolfsburg, VfB Stuttgart, VfL Bochum and Eintracht Frankfurt.
 At the end of the season he was transferred to Omonia in Cyprus for €200,000.